FAQs

 The diameter (thickness) of a wire, that one measures in numbers.
 This determines the amount of electric current a wire can safely carry, as well as its electrical resistance and weight.
 Generally, the smaller the gauge number, the thicker the cable.

-• Consistent illumination
+• Consistent illumination applying edge-lit design

 • Ideal for architectural, retail, and commercial applications